camwebb/akflora/pages_md/ALA_checklist.md

-% Checklist of Accepted Names for Alaskan Vascular Plants
+% ALA Checklist

-# Checklist of Accepted Names for Alaskan Vascular Plants
+# ALA Checklist of Accepted Names for Alaskan Vascular Plants

 <p><b>Query the checklist</b>.
 Enter your genus of interest here:</p><form method="get" action="../do"><input type="text" name="g" size ="20"/><input type="hidden" name="method" value="gquery"/>&#160;<input type="submit" value="go"/></form>
 </p>

 <hr/>

-## Checklist Details
+## ALA Checklist Details

 _(by D.F.
 Murray)_

-### The list
+### The ALA list

-The checklist of accepted names and synonyms for the vascular plants of Alaska was developed over a period of years for in-house purposes at the Herbarium of the University of Alaska Museum of the North (ALA).
+This checklist of accepted names and synonyms for the vascular plants of Alaska was developed over a period of years for in-house purposes at the Herbarium of the University of Alaska Museum of the North (ALA).
 It was intended to satisfy the pragmatic desire that each taxon